Quickstart

 4. Register API Definitions

-Open gencow/index.ts — import the generated procedure definitions and register them with defineApi:
+Open gencow/index.ts — import CRUD definitions and register them with defineApi:

 import "./runtime";